 Alright, you get the point that you need a great corporate headshot.
 By hiring a great headshot photographer, you’ll have exceptional lighting and your personality shining through.
 But to seal the deal, you gotta know what to wear.

-Style and Clothing Types for Corporate Headshots
+Dressing Guidelines for Corporate Headshots

 Match Your Boss